claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Introduction

+Intimate partner violence (IPV) is a pervasive problem.
+On average, nearly 20 people per minute are physically abused by an intimate partner in the United States {{NCAV}}.
+As digital technologies play a central role in everyday lives, it is used to enhance and participate in IPV.
+Nevertheless, digitally enhanced IPV is rarely a consideration when designing technology, protocols and networks.
+Inside attackers are rarely discussed as well: attackers that have complete access to devices, networks and can coerce users.

 There are many ways in which technology is used to enhance Intimate Partner Violence (IPV):

 * UI-bound attacks